Quantifying Grid Resilience Against Extreme Weather Using Large-Scale Customer Power Outage Data: Data description

-Customer power outage data in this work were collected by web crawlers from the Massachusetts state government \cite{MEMA2020}, Georgia Power \cite{Georgia2020}, and Duke Energy \cite{Duke2020} web sites, respectively, between December 31, 2017 through August 31, 2020.
+Customer power outage data in this work were purchased from PowerOutage.us \citep{poweroutageus}.
 The data record the number of customers without power in each geographical unit at 15-minute intervals.
 These service territories are divided into hundreds of geographical units defined by township, zip code, or county.
 There are 351 units and 2,755,111 customers in Massachusetts, 665 units and 2,571,603 customers in Georgia, and 115 units and 4,305,995 customers in North Carolina and South Carolina.
-See a summary of the outage data in Supplementary Table~\ref{tab:dataset} for more details.
-The HRRR model \cite{Blaylock2015} is a National Oceanic and Atmospheric Administration (NOAA) real-time, 3 km resolution, hourly updated, cloud-resolving, convection-allowing atmospheric model, initialized by 3 km grids with 3 km radar assimilation.
-Radar data is assimilated into the HRRR model every 15 minutes over a 1 hour period, adding further detail to that provided by the hourly data assimilation from the 13 km radar-enhanced rapid refresh.
-In this work, we selected 34 variables in the HRRR model (Supplementary Table~\ref{tab:weather}) that characterize near-surface atmospheric activities directly linked to weather impacts on power grids.
+See a summary of the outage data in Table~\ref{tab:dataset} for more details.
+The HRRR model \citep{Blaylock2015} is a National Oceanic and Atmospheric Administration (NOAA) real-time, 3 km resolution, hourly updated, cloud-resolving, convection-allowing atmospheric model, initialized by 3 km grids with 3 km radar assimilation.
+Radar data is assimilated into the HRRR model every 15 minutes over a 1-hour period, adding further detail to that provided by the hourly data assimilation from the 13 km radar-enhanced rapid refresh.
+In this work, we selected 34 variables in the HRRR model (Table~\ref{tab:weather}) that characterize near-surface atmospheric activities directly linked to weather impacts on power grids.
 To match the spatial resolution with the customer power outage data, we aggregated the regional weather data in the same geographic unit by taking the average.
 To reduce noise in both the outage data and the weather data, we also aggregated the number of customer power outages and the value of weather variables in each unit into three-hour time slots.